SummittDweller/Motorized_MQTT_Blinds/README.md

 https://learn.adafruit.com/set-up-home-assistant-with-a-raspberry-pi/mqtt-setup

 ## Home Assistant Configuration
-http://homeassistant.local:8123   -- My Home Assistant, an RPI B+ located in my office closet https://www.home-assistant.io/getting-started/onboarding/
+http://homeassistant.local:8123        -- My Home Assitant, an RPI B+ located in my office closet https://www.home-assistant.io/getting-started/onboarding/

 ### NodeMCU (Arduino) Info

 **Attention!** Make sure you are using a micro-USB cable that supports _*data*_ as well as power!

 Note that there are comm port issues with Big Sur that impact Arduino.
 For more info see: